Mindfulness for Graduate Success

 Program Registration

-Register for the Summer 2025 Mindfulness for Academic Success (MAS) program on Western Connect!
+Register for the Fall 2026 Mindfulness for Graduate Success (MGS) program on Western Connect!

 Hear from Past Participants